chainapsis/ewallet/documentation/key_share_node.md

 2. Prepare the encryption secret file:

 Create a secure encryption secret file at your desired location.
-This file will be used to encrypt user key shares within the Key Share Node.
+This file will be used to encrypt user key shares within the Key Share Node. **You can use any random value you choose** - this will be referenced later in the `ENCRYPTION_SECRET_FILE_PATH` environment variable.

 ### Environment Configuration